zglue/zglue_doc/zDK_USB_Storage_Guide.md

 Comment:

-​    1)   If you get "Running" log from console , it indicates that the usb msc has been recongnized by host and
+​    1)   If you get "Running" log from console , it indicates that the USB MSC has been recongnized by host and

-​           you will get new disk for Window explorer (Window-10).
+​           you will get a new disk on Window explorer (Window-10).

-​    2)   If this is your first time , you should format the new disk with block size(4096).
+​    2)   If this is your first time running, you should format the new disk with block size(4096).